Token-Based Audio Inpainting via Discrete Diffusion: Audio Inpainting using Discrete Diffusion Model

 \section{Audio Inpainting using Discrete Diffusion Model}

-To address the task of audio inpainting, we propose a novel token-based method--\MethodName, that leverages recent advancements in audio compression and discrete generative modeling.
-Our method comprises three main components: (1) audio tokenization using WavTokenizer~\cite{ji2024wavtokenizer}, (2) generative modeling using a DDM \cite{lou2310discrete}, and (3) waveform reconstruction via token decoding \cite{ji2024wavtokenizer}.
+To the best of our knowledge, our method \emph{Audio Inpainting using Discrete Diffusion} (\MethodName) is the first to leverage a discrete diffusion model for audio inpainting. \MethodName comprises three main components: (1) audio tokenization using WavTokenizer~\citep{ji2024wavtokenizer}, (2) generative modeling using a DDM~\citep{lou2310discrete}, and (3) waveform reconstruction via token decoding~\citep{ji2024wavtokenizer}.
+Furthermore, we propose a new training derivative-based loss, and a span-based masking method, extending the approach of \citep{lou2310discrete} to more effectively address the audio inpainting task.